hijklmno/coding-exercise/python/README.md

 You may reuse the test cases in `validator.py`.

 ### Part 3 - Running locally
 Get the Flask app the run locally.
-We use Pipfile for dependency management.
+We use requirements.txt for dependency management.

 You may optionally use virtual environments if needed.